luisggpina/personal-website/_posts/2014-12-01-Unsafe_Rubah.md

 	Migrating the identity hash-code was not just a matter of migrating another field.
 However, this prevents the JIT compiler to use intrinsic operations to access the identity hash-code efficiently.
 As a result, this added about 5% overhead to steady-state execution.
-Also, it does not work for arrays.
+Also, it does not work for arrays.[^overhead]

 	Rubah now writes the identity hash-code of the new instance directly in the object header using the unsafe API.
 This works objects and arrays and removes